189JRC/Forager-s-Quest/Forager's Quest/readme.md

 Video Demo:  https://youtu.be/G-2heJHq9Ns

+# Forager's Quest
-Forager's Quest is a command line game to help players learn to identify wild mushrooms.
+A command line game to help players learn to identify wild mushrooms.
 Players are presented with a series of URL links to anonymous mushrooms, they are then asked 3 questions about each of them.
 For correct answers players win 'spores'.
 Total spore-count is presented at the end with the player's name in a ranked score board.
 Maximimum spores are won for eating gourmet mushrooms, but if the player chooses to eat a mushroom that happens to be poisonous - GAME OVER.

 The game consists of 4 files:
 project.py: main structure of game.